 I am not the luckiest of people when it comes to my birthday.
 It has been forgotten on more than one occasion by the people I love the most in the world.
 (Not because I don’t matter to them, but because they all have other things to think about than my birthday.)
 On occasions when it has been remembered, it seems that the day is marred by disappointment and bad luck more often than not.
 And so, I quite often try to downplay the day.
 After all, if your expectations start low, you’re less likely to be disappointed.

-It seems that recent birthdays, however, lack the enthusiasm they had when Paul was alive.
+It seems that recent birthdays, however, lack the enthusiasm they had when Paul was alive (but once included a solo adventure).
 It is, after all, once again a day of little importance to anyone other than me.
 It’s not that my family and friends don’t care, it’s just that the day is merely another day to them; it’s not important to them.
 Not in the way it’s important to me, or in the way that it was important to Paul.